 2. Rocco & Roxie Everyday Stain & Odor Eliminator Spray

-Rocco & Roxie Everyday Stain & Odor Eliminator Spray is designed for frequent, all-purpose cleaning.
-It’s a practical choice for pet owners who want a gentle but effective spray that’s safe for everyday use across a variety of surfaces and situations.
+Rocco & Roxie Everyday Stain & Odor Eliminator Spray is gentle, color-safe, and certified for all carpets, making it a dependable choice for families and pet owners who want a go-to solution for regular use.

-- Broad Surface Compatibility: Suitable for carpets, floors, furniture, and pet living areas
+- Multi-Surface Application: Suitable for carpets, floors, furniture, and pet areas

 - Safe for daily use